 Older findings now place domestication in Cyprus at about 9,500 years ago with fossil remains of a human buried with a cat.
 Of course, that’s a long stretch between a feline roaming near a dwelling to interring it with a person’s body.
 That has raised questions about what would have encouraged this close relationship to occur in the first place.

 Cats, like any animal, will follow the path of least resistance.
 In this case, the rodents became easy prey.
 It wouldn’t take long for humans to figure out that having a cat around was a good thing.
-That would put an estimate of feline domestication at 12,000 years ago in the Middle East’s Fertile Crescent.
+That would put an estimate of feline domestication around 12,000 years ago in the Middle East’s Fertile Crescent.

 Comparing Dog and Cat Domestication